Abu Musa al-Ash'ari: After the Caliphate of Abu Bakr

 The appointments of Abu Musa to the governorates of Basra and Kufa were made during the caliphates of Umar and Uthman, but the exact dates and circumstances are not clear.
 However, during the period that he was governor of one or the other of the two Muslim garrison towns in Iraq, Abu Musa is frequently mentioned in connection with the early Muslim conquest of the Sasanian Empire.
 In the Siege of Shushtar (642) he distinguished himself as a military commander.
 The Persian commander, Hormuzan, had withdrawn his forces to the fortified city of Shushtar.
 The Caliph Umar did not underestimate the strength of the enemy and he mobilized a force to confront Hormuzan.
-Among the Muslim forces were dedicated veterans like Ammar ibn Yasir, Al-Baraa ibn Malik al-Ansari and his brother Anas, Majra'a al-Bakri and Salamah ibn Rajaa.
+Among the Muslim forces were dedicated veterans like Ammar ibn Yasir, Al-Baraa ibn Malik al-Ansari, and his brother Anas, Majra'a al-Bakri, and Salamah ibn Rajaa.
 Umar appointed Abu Musa as commander of the army.
 Tostar was impossible to take by storm and several unsuccessful attempts were made to breach the walls.
 However, a Persian defector opened the city's gates from within making way for Abu Musa's army.

 When Basra was established during 'Umar's period, he started building some canals for conveying drinking water and for irrigation.
 Al-Tabari reports that 'Utba ibn Ghazwan built the first canal from the Tigris River to the site of Basra when the city was in the planning stage.
 After the city was built, 'Umar appointed Abu Musa al-Ash'ari as the first governor.
 Al-Ash'ari governed during the period 17-29/638-650.
 He began building two important canals linking Basra with the Tigris River.
-These were al-Ubulla River and the Ma'qil River.
-The two canals were the basis for the agricultural development for the whole Basra region and used for drinking water.
+These were the al-Ubulla River and the Ma'qil River.
+The two canals were the basis for the agricultural development of the whole Basra region and were used for drinking water.
 'Umar also devised the policy of cultivating barren lands by assigning such lands to those who undertook to cultivate them.
 This policy continued during the Umayyad period and it resulted in the cultivation of large areas of barren lands through the construction of irrigation canals by the state and by individuals.

-During the time of Caliph Uthman he was replaced by Abdullah ibn Aamir as governor of Basra.
-He didn't show resentment about his replacement, instead he praising his Abdullah Ibn Aamir as the worthy and adequate successor.
+During the time of Caliph Uthman, Abu Musa al-Ash'ari was replaced by Abdullah ibn Aamir as governor of Basra.
+Abu Musa al-Ash'ari didn't show resentment about his replacement, instead he praised Abdullah Ibn Aamir as his worthy and adequate successor.